EliteLoser/Finance/text/TaxPayerInsuranceForFinancialInstruments.md

 reward tax payers with.
 Just an idea.

 Crap, but what about the rich people who then get (potentially huge) tax breaks as well...?
 Figure it out.
 Ugh, maybe all I came up with was another reason for "uneven taxation".
 Bummer.
+Maybe a limit in income that you need to be below to get the breaks.
+Estimation for Norway, maybe...
+1-2 million per year, then you don't "need" the tax cuts.

 Thanks.
 Last day of the weekend and then back to the home office COVID hustle.